thibaut-ai/KagenouBotV4.1/README.md

-# KagenouBot V3 - The Seven Shadows
+# KagenouBot V3 This is Beta Teaser - The Seven Shadows

 Welcome to **KagenouBot V3**, an elite Facebook Messenger bot inspired by *The Eminence in Shadow*.
 This multi-system bot is built with flexibility, speed, and customization in mind.
 Featuring unique command systems like **Tokito-System**, **Jinwoo-System**, **VIP-System**, and **Cid-Kagenou-System**, KagenouBot is your ultimate companion in automating and enhancing chat experiences.

+# Introduce the contributors of our KagenouBotV3 Beta Teaser

+**Liane Cagara** — she was the one who really advice me to create and adjust functions and to solve problems on code.

+**Frances Loyd Raval** — He is the one who helping to setup other systems and functions.

+**Kenneth Panio** — He is the one who really advice to modify systems and add functions.
 ---

 ## Introduction: The Seven Shadows